AnmolS99/SARSA-RL/README.md

 This project was part of the Artificial Intelligence Programming (IT3105) course at NTNU spring 2022.
 The aim of this project was to create a reinforcement learning system using the SARSA RL Algorithm to learn to play a simple physics game.
 The AI has been trained to play a game, which we will refer to as the *The Acrobat Game*.
 The acrobat game is a simulated game designed to approximate an acrobat holding on to a horizontal bar using their hands.

+[This youtube video](https://youtu.be/fcoKjOAXDZ0) briefly explains the project and its results.

 ### Architecture

 The RL system consists of a Critic implemented using a neural network and the SARSA algorithm itself, which handles the actual learning and communication with the simulation world.
 The diagram below shows the structure of the SARSA RL system: